 5. GEORGE MASON UNIVERSITY (GMU): One of my personal favorites for its location and easy access: the GMU campus in Fairfax.
 This campus of the largest university in Virginia sits on 677 acres and is surrounded by trees.
 I attended graduate school there and my consolation for the long walks there from the parking lot (after a long day of work) to class was the beauty that surrounded me, especially in the fall.
 If all you’re looking for is to see colorful leaves (and take great family pictures) it can be as easy as going to a GMU parking lot on a weekend!
 But if you want something a little more scenic for your photo opp (or a picnic), head to the Mason Pond, which has a fountain, a large grassy area, and benches.
 There’s a public parking garage on campus just a short walk away.

 6. FOLIAGE BOAT TOURS: Not up for a drive or a hike?
 You also can leaf-peep on a boat!
-In 2016, Fairfax County Park Authority is offering one-hour fall foliage boat tours at Burke Lake Park the weekends of November 5-6 and 12-13.
+Fairfax County Park Authority each year offers one-hour fall foliage boat tours at Burke Lake Park (see the link for details).
 Guests will ride a pontoon boat around Burke Lake and enjoy a hot beverage; tickets are $6 per person.
 Many of the touring companies in Washington, DC also offer fall leaf-peeping cruises on the Potomac River — see our Family Fun Deals page, where you can usually find discounts on these types of cruises!